StackVista/stackstate-docs/develop/reference/stml/using_stml.md

 ```
 {% endcode %}

-Notice that the third parameter of the `showReport` function is a map that is defined by `[ metrics: host1Load ]`.
+Notice that the third parameter of the `showReport` function is a map that's defined by `[ metrics: host1Load ]`.
 This map defines which variables are available to STML.
 In this case the variable `metrics` references the data `host1Load`.

 The syntax for using such variables in STML is `{NAME}`, where NAME is the name of the variable containing the data.
 Thus, passing the `metrics` variable to the `data` variable using this syntax means that the `auto-widget` can use the metric to render a nice chart.